-This section discusses how to extend NPA and NPA-TP to create procedure summaries (see Ex.
-2.4) for programs with local variables.
+This section discusses how to extend NPA and NPA-TP to handle programs with local variables.
 We adopt the approach introduced by Knoop and Steffen [1992].
 At a call site at which procedure P calls procedure Q, the local variables of P are modeled as if the current incarnations of P's locals are stored in locations that are inaccessible to Q and to procedures transitively called by Q-consequently, the contents of P's locals cannot be affected by the call to Q; we use special merge functions to combine them with the value returned by Q to create the state after Q returns.
 (Other work using merge functions includes [Müller-Olm and Seidl 2004; Lal et al. 2005].)